Performance-enhancing substance: Risk factors

 Adolescents are the most vulnerable group when it comes to taking performance-enhancing substances.
 This is in part due to the significance placed on physical appearance by this age group as well as feelings of invincibility combined with a lack of knowledge surrounding long-term consequences.
 Studies have shown that the most common gendered risk factors include being an adolescent female dissatisfied with their body weight or an adolescent male who perceives larger body sizes as the ideal.
 Having a negative body image or a history of depression can also be a significant risk factor.
 These are further exacerbated by parental pressures surrounding appearance, media influence, and peer pressure.

 Studies show that adolescent males who engage with fitness magazines are twice as likely to use performance-enhancing substances.
 Adolescents who partake in competitive sports are at a particularly high risk, with those involved in gridiron football, basketball, wrestling, baseball, and gymnastics at the top.

 Usage in sport

 In sports, the term performance-enhancing drugs is popularly used in reference to anabolic steroids or their precursors (hence the colloquial term steroids); anti-doping organizations apply the term broadly.
-Agencies such as the WADA and United States Anti-Doping Agency try to prevent athletes from using these drugs by performing drug tests.
+Agencies such as the WADA and the United States Anti-Doping Agency try to prevent athletes from using these drugs by performing drug tests.
 When medical exemptions are granted they are called therapeutic use exemptions.